awsdocs/amazon-rds-user-guide/doc_source/DataDurability.md

 For data protection, we recommend that you protect AWS account credentials and set up principals with AWS Identity and Access Management \(IAM\)\.
 Doing this means that each user is given only the permissions necessary to fulfill their job duties\.
 We also recommend that you secure your data in the following ways:
 + Use multi\-factor authentication \(MFA\) with each account\.
-+ Use SSL/TLS to communicate with AWS resources\.
++ Use TLS to communicate with AWS resources\.
+We recommend TLS 1\.2 or later\.
 + Set up API and user activity logging with AWS CloudTrail\.
 + Use AWS encryption solutions, along with all default security controls within AWS services\.
 + Use advanced managed security services such as Amazon Macie, which assists in discovering and securing personal data that is stored in Amazon S3\.
++ If you require FIPS 140\-2 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint\.
+For more information about the available FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.

 We strongly recommend that you never put sensitive identifying information, such as your customers' account numbers, into free\-form fields such as a **Name** field\.
 This recommendation includes when you work with Amazon RDS or other AWS services using the console, API, AWS CLI, or AWS SDKs\.
 Any data that you enter into these fields in Amazon RDS or other services might get picked up for inclusion in diagnostic logs\.
 When you provide a URL to an external server, don't include credentials information in the URL to validate your request to that server\.